fbpx

 Flagger certification

 Flaggers help to ensure the safety of both workers and road users by directing traffic in work zones.
-Earn your Washington State flagger certification in one of our in-person classes.
+Earn your Washington State flagger certification in one of our in-person classes, or if you are in Connecticut or other MUTCD state, you may take our self-directed online course.

 Website iCons-06